Local Restrictions in Greater Manchester

 You can find more information on BBLS here.

 The government's Future Fund will provide loans to UK-based companies ranging from £125,000 to £5 million, subject to at least equal match funding from private investors.
-The scheme which is being delivered in partnership with the British Business Bank, will launch on May 20 2020, and will be open until the end of September 2020.
+The scheme which is being delivered in partnership with the British Business Bank, launched on May 20 2020, and will be open until the end of September 2020.

 CLBILS & CCFF for Large Companies

 The Coronavirus Large Business Interruption Loan Scheme (CLBILS) was announced on 3rd April 2020 and is a scheme that is designed to provide debt finance of up to £200m for larger businesses (with a turnover of more than £45m) across the UK, which are experiencing lost or deferred revenues as a result of the COVID-19 outbreak.
 The initiative supports a range of products from term loans and overdrafts to invoice finance and asset finance.
 Full details of the loan scheme see here.

 The Covid Corporate Financing Facility (CCFF, the Facility) was announced on the 20th of March.
 The Bank of England will buy short-term debt from large companies, providing funding to businesses by purchasing commercial paper of up to one-year maturity.
 It will help businesses across a range of sectors to pay wages and suppliers, even while experiencing severe disruption to cashflows.
 It is available for companies, and their finance subsidiaries, that make a material contribution to the UK economy.
 The scheme will operate for at least 12 months and for as long as steps are needed to relieve cash flow pressures on firms.
 Full details of the corporate financing facility can be found on the Bank of England and UK Finance websites.

 Support for Exporting Businesses

 If your business exports goods or services and has been impacted by COVID-19 these schemes may be suitable for you: